rendleyhq/docs.rendleysdk.com/video-editor-ui/source-code.md

-# Video Editor UI Pro
+# Video Editor UI Source Code

-The Pro version of the Video Editor provides access to the source code that powers the video editor.
+Purchasing the source code gives you access to the code that powers the Video Editor, so you can modify it, remove the Rendley logo, integrate third-party services, and self-host it.

-After purchasing the Pro version, you will gain access to a GitHub repository where the source code is hosted.
+You can purchase it at [rendleysdk.com/javascript-video-editor](https://rendleysdk.com/javascript-video-editor).
+After purchasing, you will gain access to a GitHub repository where the source code is hosted.

 ## Installation